-- The lease or subscription term includes the noncancellable period of the lease or SBITA, plus any additional periods covered by either UIHC or lessor unilateral option to (1) extend for which it is reasonably certain to be exercised, or (2) terminate for which it is reasonably certain not to be exercised.
+- UIHC generally uses published rates from United States Department of Treasury's State and Local Government Series (SLGS) as a proxy for its estimated incremental borrowing rate as the discount rate for leases unless the rate that the lessor/vendor charges is known.
+The SLGS rate is determined based on the start date and length of the lease term.
+UIHC's incremental borrowing rate for leases and SBITAs is based on the rate of interest it would need to pay if it issued general obligation bonds to borrow an amount equal to the lease under similar terms at the commencement or remeasurement date. - The lease or subscription term includes the noncancellable period of the lease or SBITA, plus any additional periods covered by either UIHC or lessor unilateral option to (1) extend for which it is reasonably certain to be exercised, or (2) terminate for which it is reasonably certain not to be exercised.
 Periods in which both UIHC and the lessor/vendor have an option to terminate (or if both parties have to agree to extend) are excluded from the lease term. - Payments are evaluated by UIHC to determine if they should be included in the measurement of the lease or subscription liabilities, including those payments that require a determination of whether they are reasonably certain of being made, such as variable payments, payments for termination penalties, and residual value guarantees. - The threshold for recognition of subscription liabilities is an undiscounted contract cost in excess of \$250,000.
-There is not minimum threshold for leases.
+The threshold for right-to-use liabilities is an undiscounted contract cost in excess of \$1,000,000